-1. The School Administrator will establish a Crisis Response Team, which has primary responsibility for providing necessary assistance after all types of crises.

-2. The Crisis Response Team will assess the range of crisis intervention services needed during and following an emergency.

-3. The Crisis Response Team will provide direct intervention services for students and staff.

-4. The School Administrator and Crisis Response Team will work together to determine when and how school functions should be restored.

-5. The Crisis Response Team should provide ongoing assessment if needed, as well as follow-up services, as required.
+- 1. The School Administrator will establish a Crisis Response Team, which has primary responsibility for providing necessary assistance after all types of crises. - 2.
+The Crisis Response Team will assess the range of crisis intervention services needed during and following an emergency. - 3.
+The Crisis Response Team will provide direct intervention services for students and staff. - 4.
+The School Administrator and Crisis Response Team will work together to determine when and how school functions should be restored. - 5.
+The Crisis Response Team should provide ongoing assessment if needed, as well as follow-up services, as required.

-Readiness and Emergency Management for Schools (REMS) Technical Assistance (TA) Center Security
+Security